 More than a dozen states will be hosting a tax free weekend in 2020.
 These events are great opportunities for shoppers to stock up on school and office supplies, and in some cases even disaster prep items — all without paying sales tax.

 This year, Tennessee has approved not one, but two sales tax holidays.
 The first one will focus on school supplies, and while it won't be the first tax holiday of the 2020 Back to School season, it will be one of the earlier ones.
 (Alabama had the first tax free weekend this year.)

-When Is the Next Tennessee Tax Free Weekend?
+When Is the Next Tennessee Tax Free Weekend in 2020?

-- School supplies and school art supplies of $100 or less
+- School supplies and art supplies that are $200 or less each

 More Tennessee Tax Holiday Tips

 You can — and should! — check out the TN Department of Revenue's FAQs for more details on the upcoming tax free weekends.